fablefebvre/food-compare/README.md

 ### food-compare-fe
 Contains the front end: Developed with Vue.js
-Run the sever: npm run dev
+Run the sever: npm run serve
 Launch the app: http://localhost:8081/